- In the News

 - Regulatory Compliance

-Specific experience assisting clients includes:
+Specific experience assisting clients in the Cannabis and Hemp fields include:

-- Advising clients in all industries with respect to cannabis in the workplace.
+- Advising clients in all industries with respect to cannabis in the workplace

 - Advising food and agribusiness lenders and borrowers with respect to banking, finance and regulatory issues